julianchurchill/text-adventure/README.md

 =======

 - [FEATURE] Add ability to pick up objects from the current room
-  - [TEST] Presenter tells view that 'Pick up' action is available in rooms with objects in
+  - [TEST] Presenter tells view that 'Take' action is available in rooms with objects in
+  - [TEST] Take is a value object
-  - [TEST] Pick up action has choices, i.e. the object to pick up.
+  - [TEST] Take up action has choices, i.e. the object to pick up.
 Upon triggering the action the presenter must tell the view what choices are available
-  - [TEST] View tells presenter which object is chosen for pick up action
+  - [TEST] View tells presenter which object is chosen for take action
   - [TEST] Presenter adds object to user inventory
   - [TEST] Presenter removes object from room - state is persisted upon leaving and reentering room
 - [REFACTOR]